DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseChart/1 Configuration/tooltip/customizeTooltip.md

     </tr>
     <tr>
         <td><code>argument</code></td>
         <td>The argument value of the represented point.
 Differs from the <b>originalArgument</b> when the axis <a href="/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/#argumentType">argument type</a> differs from the argument type in the data source.
-In this instance, <b>argument</b> has the similar type as the argument axis.</td>
+In this instance, <b>argument</b> has the same type as the argument axis.</td>
     </tr>
     <tr>
         <td><code>argumentText</code></td>